This article originally appeared on becausehealth.org.

 How worried should I be about heavy metals and pesticide residues in the foods I’m feeding my kids?
 Why?

-Babies and children eat, breathe and drink more, pound for pound, than we adults do.
-To add to that burden, they have immature detoxification systems so they are less effective at getting rid of toxins they are exposed to.
-We know that toxins can cause behavior problems, ADHD, and allergies to name just a few.
-So, I think it’s a priority to feed them things that are as whole food based and toxin and sugar free as possible.
-Because Health has a great mnemonic to help guide your shopping – leafy berry skins.
-They explain the whole thought process so when you shop you’ll be able to prioritize when to spend your money on organics.
-That way, you don’t have to buy organic everything, which can be expensive.
-However, even bargain grocery stores have a pretty wide selection of discounted USDA organic labeled products.
+I think it’s a priority to feed our babies and kids things that are as toxin and sugar free as possible and Because Health has a simple mnemonic to help guide your shopping – leafy berry skins.
+Because Health explains the whole thought process so that when you shop you’ll be able to prioritize when to spend your money on organics and when it’s okay to purchase conventional fruits and vegetables.
+That way, you don’t have to buy everything organic, which can be expensive.
+Keep in mind, though, that even bargain grocery stores like Grocery Outlet have a pretty wide selection of discounted USDA organic labeled products!

 What are some simple guidelines for figuring out what I should feed my kids?

-If you stick with a whole foods based diet (meaning few or no processed foods) and stay away from products (even organic!) that have more than 5 ingredients, you’ll be in good shape.
+If you stick with a whole foods based diet (meaning few or no processed foods — i.e. fruits, veggies, beans, eggs, chicken, etc.) and stay away from products (even organic!) that have more than 5 ingredients, you’ll be in good shape.
 Like Michael Pollan has said: Don’t eat (or feed your kids) anything your great grandmother wouldn’t recognize as food.

 What’s one thing you tell all parents about starting their babies on solids?